fuzesa/jetson-nano-setup/README.md

 Now you must copy the contents of the image file to the new created partition on the flash drive

-First, the image file must be mounted in order to access its contents, here GNOME's built-in Nautilus file system will be used for this
+First, the image file must be mounted in order to access its contents, here GNOME's built-in Nautilus file manager will be used for this

 ![Image mounted](img/5_image_mounted.png)